-- Place the projector directly in front of the center of the screen, facing it squarely, if possible. - If you adjusted the projector height using the projector feet, press the keystone buttons on the projector to adjust the image shape. - Turn on automatic keystone adjustments using the projector's menus. - Adjust the position of the projector's horizontal keystone slider (PowerLite 1940W/1950/1960). - Press the Screen Fit button (PowerLite 1945W/1955/1965) and adjust the image shape using the onscreen display. - Adjust the Quick Corner setting to correct the image shape.
+- Place the projector directly in front of the center of the screen, facing it squarely, if possible. - If you adjusted the projector height using the projector feet, press the keystone buttons on the projector to adjust the image shape. - Turn on automatic keystone adjustments using the projector's menus. - · Adjust the position of the projector's horizontal keystone slider. - Adjust the Quick Corner setting to correct the image shape.

-Automatically Correcting Image Shape With Screen Fit

-Correcting Image Shape with the Horizontal Keystone Slider

-Correcting Image Shape with the Keystone Buttons
+Correcting Image Shape with the Keystone Buttons Correcting Image Shape with the Horizontal Keystone Slider Correcting Image Shape with Quick Corner